 That said, it’s a quandary that has become less troublesome since I discovered one item in the dairy aisle.
 Costco carries Bubalus Bubalis mozzarella, a local brand of mozzarella made from water buffalo.
 The buffalo actually graze in northern California, but the cheese, if I understand correctly, is produced in Gardena.
 I first tasted this mozzarella last summer at the Santa Monica farmers’ market and became instantly smitten.
 It is creamy and delicious, rivaling the imported Italian mozzarella di bufala.
 I haven’t been able to find it anywhere near me until I stumbled upon it at Costco.

 Summer wouldn’t be summer without tomato and mozzarella salads.
 Bubalus Bubalis mozzarella paired with Cherokee purple tomatoes is a recipe for success.
 I discovered Cherokee purple tomatoes last summer at the San Clemente farmers’ market and I have looked forward to eating them since last October, when they disappeared from the farmstands.
 In April, I had the chance to visit Valdivia Farm, the Carlsbad farm that grows these delectable heirloom tomatoes.
-If you’d like to hear about my trip, read this.
 Below, there are a few pictures from the farm in April just after the tomatoes were planted.

 A man selling produce at the Valdivia Farmstand in Carlsbad.

 The tomato field at Valdivia Farm in April just a few weeks after the tomatoes were planted.